-City of Franklin's Sewage Treatment Plant
+City of Franklin's Sewage Treatment Plant Can Reduce Phosphorus Pollution

-City of Franklin's Progress Reducing Phosphorus
+City of Franklin's Ability to Reduce Phosphorus Pollution

 High levels of nutrients like phosphorus are a problem for water quality and public health.
 Too much phosphorus can cause algal blooms, including toxic blue-green algae, which can cause health and environmental problems.
 CLICK HERE to learn more about the potential dangers of algal blooms.

 National experts say current conditions on the Harpeth River are already past the tipping point for production of potentially toxic blue-green algae.
 We raised these issues, along with a number of other legal obligations applicable to the sewer plant, in our comments on the permit that TDEC issued in 2017.
 New work since then has validated these comments, and they remain valid.

 For many years, the Harpeth Conservancy has been concerned that the Franklin sewage treatment plant was not being operated as efficiently as it could be or in compliance with legal requirements.
 In 2014 the Harpeth Conservancy was forced to file a citizen suit under the federal Clean Water Act when Franklin rebuffed attempts to resolve issues amicably (citizen suit available HERE).
 The Harpeth Conservancy raised a number of issues in that action, including repeated sewer overflows and Franklin’s failure to submit a nutrient optimization report as required by the discharge permit for the plant.
 We successfully settled that case, resulting in a number of improvements in the operations of the Franklin sewer plant.